"As most of you know, Dana and I have been working with the Fulani for more than three years," Ian said, "and we have not yet had any converts."

 "A month ago, we returned from home assignment," Dana continued, "and we discovered a large nest of bees inside the wall of our house.
 I went outside and found the hole where they were entering and leaving.
 After spraying and killing most of them, Ian removed some siding and discovered their nest.
 Killing the bees was relatively easy.
 Explaining what we had done to our Fulani neighbors was far more difficult.
 They are extremely upset and have insisted that our house be ceremonially purified.
 We do not know what to do."

-Ian and Dana Heath, British Wesleyan Methodist missionaries, had been in Nigeria for more than four years.
-Ian first taught agricultural science in a secondary school established by the Methodists.
-His first contact with a Fulani was initiated when two of his students spoke of the need to inoculate Fulani cattle against intestinal parasites.
+Ian and Dana Heath, British Wesleyan Methodist missionaries, had been in Nigeria for over four years.
+Ian first taught agricultural science in a secondary school established by his denomination.
+Contact with the Fulani people was initiated when two of his students spoke of the need to inoculate Fulani cattle against intestinal parasites.
 The students introduced Ian to Yohanna Abdu, a Fulani herdsman.
 The students, after several extended conversations with the herdsman, were able to persuade him to allow Ian to treat his cows.
 The cows did well, but Abdu did not become a Christian.
 He did, however, serve as the Heaths' entry point into a wide network of Fulani families.
 By the end of Ian's second year of teaching, he and Dana decided to devote more of their time to working with these intriguing people.

 They began by studying the Fulani language, Fulfulde.
 They moved into a small bungalow located close to two Fulani villages and began the process of enculturation.
 This, they believed, was the first step toward any effective evangelization.